Savage Avengers: Volume 2

-Conan breaks into a Cult of Set while Agent Anti-Venom and Elektra's Daredevil appearance find out about the madbomb that the Set cultists planned to unleash.
+Conan breaks into a Cult of Set while Agent Anti-Venom and Elektra find out about the madbomb that the Set cultists planned to unleash.
 The battle is crashed by a member of the Deathlok army who plans to erase Conan for crimes against the timestream.
 A man tries to mug Clayton Cortez only to find out the hard way that is Weapon H. Black Knight was in a nearby bar until he head to leave to break up the fight.
 After beating up some villains, Cloak and Dagger soon find themselves drawn to the fight between Conan and Deathlok alongside Agent Anti-Venom, Black Knight, Elektra, and Weapon H. Deathlok gives them a hard time until Conan strikes Deathlok's arm the same time the madbomb was activated.
 The injured Deathlok then opens a time portal as everyone is sucked in.
 Being dropped in a snowy location, Conan tells Agent Anti-Venom and Dagger that they are in the Hyborian Age.

 Conan, Agent Anti-Venom, and Dagger find themselves in the middle of the Rabirian and Zingaran conflict.
 He finds out that there is a bounty on him.
 Elektra and Cloak find themselves in an area fighting opponents and the Hyborian version of Devil Dinosaur.
 Cloak was able to teleport it away as more opponents descend on them.
 Deathlok makes his way out of the ocean and gets directed to a blacksmith where he fixes his gun.
 At a fortress, a group of mercenaries and swashbucklers are honoring Kal-Urr the Cutthroat when it gets crashed by Black Knight and Clayton Cortez.
 After a brief fight, both men escape where Clayton changes his gamma frequency to assume another Weapon H form that evokes the traits of Red Hulk and Betty Ross's Red Harpy form as he flies Black Knight away.
 Conan, Agent Anti-Venom, and Dagger find themselves locked up in the dungeon.
 As Cloak and Elektra are thrown in the same cell, Deathlok arrives to attack Conan and those with him.
 In the nick of time, Black Knight and Weapon H (who returns to his normal Weapon H form) show up to help fight Deathlok as Cloak summons the Hyborian Devil Dinosaur.
 Conan's group gets away as a plan to get back to the present is made known.
 Word on Conan's return is made known as some cultists use their magic to summon Thulsa Doom so that they can use Conan's blood to issue in a new age of Set.